Home > Keeping your cool > How to Choose a Contractor for Temperature-Controlled Beverage Distribution Facilities

 When your system is down, you don’t want a technician driving in from two hours away.
 A contractor with a local presence in or near Lewisville is a significant advantage.
 Local technicians can get to your facility faster, and they’re more likely to be familiar with regional building codes and regulations.
 They also tend to have established relationships with local parts suppliers, which can be critical for getting your equipment back online quickly.
 A company that invests in a local team demonstrates a real commitment to serving the community, making them a more dependable partner for your business’s needs, from emergency repairs to new commercial refrigeration sales.

-Clarify Their After-Hours Communication Policy
+What’s Their After-Hours Communication Plan?

 In the middle of a crisis, clear and consistent communication is just as important as a fast technical response.
 You need to know what’s happening, what the timeline looks like, and what your options are.
 Before committing to a contractor, ask them to walk you through their after-hours communication process.
 Who will be your point of contact?
 How will you receive updates on the technician’s arrival and the status of the repair?
 A professional contractor should have a clear protocol for keeping you informed, so you’re not left in the dark.
 Modern tools like Virtual Tele-Tech appointments can also show a company’s commitment to accessible and transparent communication.